 Should students be required to be vaccinated against preventable childhood diseases to attend school in Colorado unless the family opts-out for religious reasons?

 Should there be a vaccination opt-out available for personal non-religious beliefs?

 Do you support allocating resources to create spaces for students to discuss and create plans of action regarding family crises?

 Do you support reducing referrals to law enforcement for minor infractions committed by students, especially younger students?

-Do you support the implementation of anti-bullying and safe school programs that are sensitive to a range of physical and psychological disorders, as well as sexual orientation?
+Do you support the implementation of anti-bullying and safe school programs that are sensitive to a range of physical and psychological disorders, as well as sexual orientation and gender identity?

 Will you commit to good-faith negotiations with your local education association to produce an employment contract acceptable to all stakeholders?

 Do you support undocumented students in your district being able to apply for, and access, DACA (Deferred Action for Childhood Arrivals)?